smohandass/kanister-deep-dive/README.md

 1. Kuberenetes cluster that is running v1.16 or higher.
 2. Bastion server with kubectl, helm and docker installed
 3. Access to an S3 bucket and credentials.
+4. Install Kanister toold
-4. A running Kanister controller
+5. A running Kanister controller
-5. Database service
+6. Database service

-### Setting up Pre-Reqs
+## Setting up Pre-Reqs
 Step 1-3 in the Pre-reqs is self explanatory and I am not covering here

 ### Install Kanister Tools

 Kanister reporsitory provides two command-line tools kanctl and kando. kanctl simplifies the process of creating the custom kanister resources.
 Kando is a tool to simplify object store interactions from within blueprints.
 Installation of these tools requires Go binary

-Instructions to install Go binary can be found here https://go.dev/doc/install
+Instructions to install Go binary can be found [here](https://go.dev/doc/install)

+Installing Kasten on AKS using Active Directory Authentication : [aks/kasten-install-ad-auth/README.md](https://github.com/smohandass/kasten-argocd-k8s/tree/main/aks/kasten-install-ad-auth)

+Installing Kasten on AKS using Token Authentication : [aks/kasten-install-token-auth/README.md](https://github.com/smohandass/kasten-argocd-k8s/tree/main/aks/kasten-install-token-auth)

 Instructions to install kanctl and kando can be found here https://docs.kanister.io/tooling.html?highlight=kando#install-the-tools